PrefectHQ/prefect/docs/index.md

 # **Welcome to Prefect**

-Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines.
+Prefect is a workflow orchestration framework for building resilient data pipelines in Python.

 It's the easiest way to transform any Python function into a unit of work that can be observed and orchestrated.
 Just bring your Python code, sprinkle in a few decorators, and go!